sinicization/postman-docs/src/pages/docs/administration/managing-your-team/user-groups.md

 Use the search bar to add the group, then give the group **Editor** or **Viewer** permissions with the dropdown.
 You can also remove a group by selecting the **X** to the right of it in the list.
 Click **Save** to confirm changes.

-> See [Defining roles](/docs/collaborating-in-postman/roles-and-permissions/) for more information on access control at a team, workspace, API, and collection level.
+> See [定义角色](/docs/collaborating-in-postman/roles-and-permissions/) for more information on access control at a team, workspace, API, and collection level.

 ### Editing details for a group